saulojg/dbf2sql/README.md

 PHP dbf2sql
 -----------

 Extracts data from DBF files and imports it into a SQL database.
-Currently PostgreSQL is supported.
+Only PostgreSQL is supported at the moment.

+## Dependencies

+* PHP >= 5.3
+* Composer

 ## Installation